NLeSC/mcfly-tutorial/README.md

 pip install --upgrade pip setuptools pip install -r requirements.txt
 ```

-## Installation mcfly
-Mcfly can be installed through pypi:

-`pip install mcfly`

-See https://github.com/NLeSC/mcfly for alternative installation instructions

-## Installation jupyter
-The tutorials are provided in Jupyter notebooks, which can be found in the folder notebooks.
-To use a notebook, first install Jupyter:

-`pip install jupyter`

-For more documentation on Jupyter: See the [official documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)

-## Installation on Windows
-Windows users can best use [Anaconda 3.6](https://www.anaconda.com/download).
-* Create a new environment (Environments > Create…)
-* Click the play button next to your environment and select ‘Open terminal’
-* Type `conda install numpy scipy jupyter` and then `pip install mcfly`
-* Click the play button again and select ‘open with Jupyter notebook’
-* Navigate to the directory where you cloned this repository, where you can open the notebooks

 ## Running the notebooks
-The tutorials can be run using Jupyter.
+The tutorials can be run using Jupyter notebook.
 From the tutorial root folder run:

 `jupyter notebook`